The mortgage terms Indianapolis first-time buyers ask about most

 The federal agency that guarantees VA loans.
 Sets the guidelines lenders must follow.
 Does not lend directly but protects lenders against default, enabling favorable terms for veterans.

-A final inspection of the property 24-48 hours before closing to verify the home is in the agreed condition, agreed repairs were completed, and no new damage has occurred.
+A final inspection of the property shortly before closing to verify the home is in the agreed condition, agreed repairs were completed, and no new damage has occurred.
+Your agent will coordinate the exact timing.

 A deed in which the seller guarantees they have clear title and the right to sell, and will defend the buyer against any future title claims.
 Provides the strongest buyer protection.